View Damary Bosques's Obituary on mycentraljersey.com and share memories

 Damary (Rosario) Bosques

-She leaves behind her beloved children, William Gabriel Bosques, Denise Batista and Madelina O'Brien, her seven dear grandchildren; Gabriel William, Aidan, Anneliesse, Solomon, Nina and Joshua,and Gracie Rose, her siblings; Aida Casillas, Aureia Hernandez, Yolanda Ruiz, Hilda Cardona, Mario Rosario, and Aurelia Ayala.
+She leaves behind her beloved children: William Gabriel Bosques, Denise Batista and Madelina O'Brien; her seven dear grandchildren: Gabriel William, Aidan, Anneliesse, Solomon, Nina, Joshua and Gracie Rose; her siblings: Aida Casillas, Aureia Hernandez, Mario Rosario, Yolanda Ruiz, Hilda Cardona, and Aurelia Ayala.
 Also surviving are many nieces and nephews.

-Visitation will be on Thursday, February 27, 2020, from 4 pm to 8 pm, at the Flynn and Son Funeral Home, 424 East Ave.
-Perth Amboy, NJ 08861.
+Visitation will be on Thursday, February 27, 2020, from 4 pm to 8 pm, at the Flynn and Son Funeral Home, 23 Ford Avenue, Fords.
 Funeral services will be on Friday, February 28, 2020, at 12:30 pm from the Flynn and Son Funeral Home.
 Interment will follow in the Clover Leaf Memorial Park, Woodbridge.